-We offer innovative PhD and MPhil programmes in Translation and Intercultural Studies at Manchester.
+We offer excellent PhD programmes in Translation and Intercultural Studies and Interpreting Studies at Manchester.

 You'll be joining an international research community in one of the world's leading centres for translation and interpreting studies.

 View our range of programmes along with the support available for our postgraduate researchers.

 We offer excellent supervision for research projects that are focused on diverse aspects of translation, interpreting or intercultural communication.
 Most of the research we supervise is interdisciplinary, drawing conceptually or methodologically from sociology, history, literary studies, linguistics, cultural studies or other disciplines.
 Please browse our staff profiles to learn more about our areas of expertise.
 If you are interested in applying for one of our PhD programmes, please send your enquiry to our PGR Director, Dr Maeve Olohan, who will review your rsearch proposal in the first instance.
 If your proposal meets our exacting standards and we have supervisory capacity for your chosen topic, we will advise you on the next stages in the application process.

 Your supervision is led by a main supervisor and supported by a co-supervisor/second supervisor.
 An independent reviewer also serves on your supervisory panel, and specialists from other disciplines may also participate in your supervision, depending on the nature of your project.
 You will have frequent meetings with your supervisor(s) and a formal review of your progress by the panel every six months.
 Our close supervision helps you to make consistent progress throughout your studies and to complete your research and thesis in a timely manner.

 Our areas of expertise fall under the following broad areas: